-Data masking does not just replace sensitive data with blanks.
+Data masking and data obfuscation does not just replace sensitive data with blanks.
 It creates characteristically intact, but inauthentic, replicas of personally identifiable data or other highly sensitive data in order to uphold the complexity and unique characteristics of data.
 In this way, tests performed on properly masked data will yield the same results as they would on the authentic dataset.

 Concerns about data sharing and confidentiality mean many organisations now mask personal identifiers.
 This is especially the case when data is used for purposes other than those for which it was originally collected.

 Northdoor’s Data Masking solution is designed to give organisations the capability to safeguard personal and sensitive information – reliably, cost-effectively, and at scale.